El Dorado High School

 Reading/Language Arts Proficiency

-The teacher population of 80 teachers has grown by 8% over five school years.
+The teacher population of 81 teachers has stayed relatively flat over five school years.

 Total Classroom Teachers